Maleek23/Maleek23/README.md

 ---

-### 💬 Fun Fact

-> "There are 10 types of people in this world: those who understand binary and those who don’t." – Anonymous

----

-### 🧠 Philosophy
+### 🧠 Personal Philosophy

-> *“The slash `/` is not a divider.
-It’s a transformation.
-A moment between who you were and what you could become.”*
+> “The slash `/` isn’t a divider.
+It’s a dimension shift.
-> — UN/TITLD
+> Where systems meet story, and art becomes architecture.” — *UN/TITLD*

 ---